How to Measure DORA Metrics: A Practical Guide

 The data you need: for each change failure, the timestamp at which customer impact started and the timestamp at which it ended.

-This is the hardest of the four metrics to measure from CI data alone, because both timestamps usually live in your monitoring or on-call system rather than your pipeline.
+This is the hardest of the five DORA metrics to measure from CI data alone, because both timestamps usually live in your monitoring or on-call system rather than your pipeline.
 A practical approach:

 Report the median MTTR rather than the mean.
 One six-hour incident will dominate twenty twenty-minute incidents in the mean, making a month look catastrophic when it was mostly healthy.